AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 * Ensure an instance of AEM is running locally.
 * Create a base AEM SPA project using [the AEM Project Archetype.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html?#available-properties)
-  * This will form the basis of the AEM project which will be updated to include the external SPA.
+  * Forms the basis of the AEM project which is updated to include the external SPA.
   * For the samples in this document, we are using the starting point of [the WKND SPA project.](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/spa-editor/spa-editor-framework-feature-video-use.html#spa-editor)
 * Have the working, external React SPA that you wish to integrate at hand.